 Old birdhouses work great too!
 Get creative by mixing up your garden area with unique items that still have character and charm.

-Rocks, sea shells, driftwood and tree stumps
+More Garden Planter Ideas: Rocks, sea shells, driftwood and tree stumps

 We have an old conch shell that is full of succulents and it is so pretty!
-The shell is half buried in the dirt and looks so natural.
+It is half buried in the dirt and looks so natural.
 If you have a tree stump, you can dig out the middle and create a natural planter right there in the stump.
 If you are into rock collecting, geodes make wonderful little succulent planters and accents for your garden, especially if you can find some larger ones.

 Broken pottery, watering cans, even vintage bed pans

-And the best part is that usually these items can even be found for free!
+And the best part is that these items can even be found for free!
 Broken bowls or pots can be turned on their side to make really fun and unique planters.

-Tins, teapots and old buckets work too
+Repurposing Garden Planter Ideas: Tins, teapots and old buckets!

 For more information on that, read my DIY Tin Planter post for more information.
 The possibilities are truly endless.
 You just need to use your imagination and a little creativity!

 If you love to go searching for unique finds, add unique garden planter ideas to your “search list” and you will be surprised how many items you can find!